-One important thing to remember is that properties can practically sell themselves—as long as they are priced right, promoted correctly, and the property listing description plainly conveys why it is the bargain of a lifetime.
-Use inspiring ad copy to convey an opportunity that a buyer would be nuts not to take advantage of.
+Sometimes, properties can practically sell themselves—as long as they are priced right, promoted correctly, and the property listing description plainly conveys why it is the bargain of a lifetime.
+In order to do this, you need to use inspiring ad copy to motivate a buyer to action.

 Basic structure for writing real estate listing descriptions

 The first thing about writing compelling real estate ads is not to look like everyone else.
-Property listings tend to all look the same.
+Property listings tend to be similar.
 Don’t blend in with the crowd, as you won’t be noticed.
 Let’s begin with the basic structure for all ads:

 - Opening statement